 The Club also actively supports and raises funds for our projects overseas, such as the refurbishment of Ebenezer School in Livingstone, Zambia.

 Get-togethers with our sister clubs, the Rotary Clubs of Erlangen Germany and Aubusson France, take place bi-annually.
-The 2018 reunion is to be hosted by our Club in York in May 2018.
+The 2018 reunion was hosted by our Club in York in May 2018.
 Reports on these events can be found here

 Fundraising - Team Leader - Diana Naish

-In addition, the team oversees "one-off" fundraising events, examples being Big Band, Japanese Taiko Drumming and other musical concerts and similar events; and the "York90" internet fundraiser during the Club's 90th year.
+In addition, the team oversees "one-off" fundraising projects and events, examples being Big Band, Japanese Taiko Drumming and other musical concerts and similar events; and the "York90" internet fundraiser run in North America during the Club's 90th year.

 Membership Development and Retention - Team Leader - Kevin Grogan

 The Team is very active and is always on the look-out for people interested in supporting the ideals of Rotary by joining the Club.
 Associate Membership ia also offered to allow potential members to gain a "flavour" of what what Rotary membership means before committing to full membership.